 Because many public health challenges cannot be fully appreciated until one has hands-on experience with actual populations or communities, each concentrator must have at least one relevant field-based educational experience with a research component.
-This requirement may be met through participation in an approved study abroad program, an approved field-work Winter Study course (AFR 25, PSCI 21, SPEC 19, SPEC 24), a WS99 project, or a not-for-credit summer or academic-year internship.
-See the experiential opportunities page for ideas and examples.
-In every case, the advisory committee must approve the project in advance.
+This requirement may be met through participation in an approved study abroad program, an approved field-work Winter Study course (AFR 25, PSCI 21, SPEC 24), a WS99 project, or a not-for-credit summer or academic-year internship.
+Students often gain experiential credit in Public Health study abroad programs such as the SIT-IHP program.
+See the experiential opportunities page for further description and approval processes, ideas and examples.
+In every case, the EC Advisor approve the project in advance.
 This experiential component will serve as a focal point for the student’s work in the capstone course.

 We recognize that the global pandemic has limited opportunities to meet this program requirement and are prepared to be flexible.
 Please reach out to the EC Advisor, Marion Min-Barron.

 Learning Objectives for the Program in Public Health